schmaustech/oc-mirror-blog/README.md

 Writing ICSP manifests to oc-mirror-workspace/results-1660660213
 ~~~

+We can see from the above output the images needed for the elasticsearch operator were mirrored and as part of the operation there were also a few manifests deleting in the process.

 ### Prefer Direct Update Paths and Skip Intermediate Releases

+With the basics of mirroring out of the way lets explore one of the new features of oc mirror.
+Prefer direct path updates or shortest path to an update is a feature that enables one to download the least amount of images for an upgrade path.
+In this example we currently have a OpenShift cluster that is at 4.9.12 and we want to bring it up to 4.10.22.
+To generate the imageset for this we need to define the channel as the version we want to get to, in this case stable-4.10 and then we specify a minVersion of our starting point which is 4.9.12 and then a maxVersion of 4.10.22 and add in the shortestPath option set to true.

 ~~~bash
 $ cat << EOF > ~/shortest-upgrade-imageset-configuration.yaml